Is it safe to fly again? Here are our tips

 However, with the air travel industry months or years away from operating at full capacity, lounges are no safer than the ghost towns that were once bustling concourses.
 It’s no matter, as most airport lounges remain closed.
 Additionally, airport lounges currently cannot offer anywhere near the experience for which they were created, as many food and beverage options have been temporarily discontinued.

 You can find a lounge or two from legacy airlines like American Airlines, Delta, and United Airlines at hub airports.
 But don’t count on much more.
 A light shines at the end of the tunnel, however, as they slowly open back up.
-Delta intends to re-open seven lounges by the end of July.

 What are doctors and the CDC saying?